Last updated on April 16th, 2020 at 10:06 am

 By Meliza Summer

-Meliza Summer is a traveller pesky to discover new hide-outs and cultures around the world.
-She is only accompanied by her camera and her favourite fountain pen.
+Meliza Summer is a traveler pesky to discover new hide-outs and cultures around the world.
+She is only accompanied by her camera and her favorite fountain pen.
 Meliza believes that there are many kinds of freedom in this world and you can enjoy one on writing.